xavierScript/arcium-lending-protocol/README.md

 ## ⚠️ Current Limitations

-### Devnet DKG Issue (Temporary)
+### Devnet DKG Issue

-**Status**: Implementation complete, pending Arcium devnet infrastructure
+**Status**: Implementation complete, pending Arcium devnet cluster infrastructure

-The protocol is **fully implemented and functional** but currently cannot execute on Solana devnet due to an external infrastructure limitation:
+The protocol is **fully implemented and functional** but currently, the borrow computation and instruction, cannot execute on Solana devnet due to an external infrastructure limitation (all other instructions work):

 #### Issue